Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

 Web application packaging process is based on the W3C packaging and configuration.

-You can package a Web application using the `web-packaging` command in the [Command Line Interface (CLI)](../../../tizen-studio/common-tools/command-line-interface.md), which is a functional tool in the Tizen Studio:
+You can package a Web application using the `web-packaging` command in the [Command Line Interface (CLI)](../../../tizen-studio/common-tools/command-line-interface.md), which is a functional tool in Tizen Studio:
 ```bash
 web-packaging project.wgt project/
 ```

-The Tizen Studio provides the functionality to package a Web application quickly in the required format and to set the package properties.
+Tizen Studio provides the functionality to package a Web application quickly in the required format and to set the package properties.

 In the Tizen Studio menu, you can set the package properties in **Project &gt; Properties &gt; Tizen Studio &gt; Package** by selecting the resources to be included in the package.
 For a Web application, you can set the properties in **Project &gt; Properties &gt; Tizen Studio